BradleyA/git-TEST-commit-automation/README.md

+# in development

+**WARNING**: These instructions are incomplete.
+Consider them as notes quickly drafted on a napkin rather than proper documentation!

 # Production standard 10.0 FVT testing

 **hooks directory**, there are two GitHub commit hooks that support running of **test cases**.
 The pre-commit GitHub hook bash script creates a list of commited files with repository subdirectory.
 The post-commit GitHub hook bash script runs found FVT test case(s) for a commited file.
 The hooks directory was created because I wanted to modify the github hooks and track changes per repository.
 [Learn more about how to setup test cases.](hooks/README.md)